 If you’re not careful while confronting a fraudster you can cause even more damage.

-Learn how best to confront an employee who has been stealing with our cheat sheet below.
+Learn how best to confront an employee who has been stealing with our confronting employee theft cheat sheet.

 In his 1953 work, “Other People’s Money: A Study in the Social Psychology of Embezzlement,” Cressey wrote: